 Hampson Hughes Solicitors Liverpool offer vast experience in assisting those who have suffered the loss of a loved one through dangerous driving.
-Causing death by careless driving will lead to a sentence for death by dangerous driving in most cases, but what happens to the family of the deceased?
+Causing death by careless driving can lead to a sentence for death by dangerous driving in some cases, but what happens to the family of the deceased?
 It is a tough and upsetting time for any family that has lost a loved one due to a road traffic accident.
 We are here to provide legal help to clients in Liverpool and the UK at this distressing time, guiding them through the legal claim process in simple terms and putting together a case for your death by dangerous driving claim that could help you secure maximum compensation.

 Our team is experienced in all matters related to fatal road traffic accident compensation and we are here to help our clients through the entire process, answering any questions they have at any point and ensuring that they are fully aware of all aspects of the claim.
-Causing death by careless driving should lead to a sentence for death by dangerous driving for the person responsible for the accident and we want to ensure that those who have suffered the loss of a loved one receive the right financial support at this difficult time.
+Causing death by dangerous driving should lead to a sentence for death by careless driving for the person responsible for the accident and we want to ensure that those who have suffered the loss of a loved one receive the right financial support at this difficult time.

 Driving Whilst Tired – Another common reason for accidents causing death by careless driving is that of drivers who are tired at the wheel.
 A road traffic accident caused by a driver being tired at the wheel does not necessarily mean that they have fallen asleep whilst driving.
 Tiredness can affect reaction times, cause blurred vision and impair our decision-making skills.

 Estate of the Deceased – In some cases, the deceased will have left a business as part of the estate.
-In certain instances, the estate can seek compensation to help cover serious potential problems for the business.
+In certain instances, the estate can seek death by dangerous driving compensation to help cover serious potential problems for the business.

-The cost of making a fatal road traffic accident compensation claim may seem prohibitive to many families, but Hampson Hughes are here to ensure you receive the help you need.
+The cost of making a compensation for death by careless driving claim may seem prohibitive to many families, but Hampson Hughes are here to ensure you receive the help you need.
 Give our legal team a call and we will be able to talk through available funding options, including any relevant insurance policy that covers the cost of a claim.